GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ### Calculate the minimum free energy (MFE) of each miRNA-mRNA interaction

-To calculate the minimum free energy (MFE) of each interaction, the sequences of the miRNAs and of the 3'UTR regions on the mRNAs were considered.
-The sequences of the miRNAs were obtained from miRBAse (Release 22.1) while the sequences of the 3'UTR regions of the mRNAs were obtained using a software called APAtrap (https://sourceforge.net/p/apatrap/wiki/User%20Manual/).
-To obtain the wanted regions, we used the bedgraph files as input and followed the instruction on the APAtrap website.
-After obtaining the sequences of both biological molecules, we used the scripts contained in the folder called MFE_scripts to calculate the MFE of each iteraction.
-Specifically:
+To calculate the minimum free energy (MFE) of each interaction, we considered the sequences of miRNAs and the 3'UTR regions of mRNAs.
+- miRNA Sequences: Obtained from miRBase (Release 22.1).
+The sequences are stored in the "mature.fa" file in "./project_data/miR_database/miRBase_database"
+- 3'UTR Regions of mRNAs: Extracted using APAtrap (https://sourceforge.net/p/apatrap/wiki/User%20Manual/#jump2).

+Step-by-Step Process:
+1. Extracting 3'UTR Regions:
-1. Use the bedgraph files as inputs for the APAtrap function and save the output file as "all_APA_output_chr.txt".
-This file must be saved in a new subfolder of "genome_data" folder called "APA_output".
+    Use bedgraph files as input for the APAtrap tool to identify poly-A sites.
+Save the output file as "all_APA_output_chr.txt" in a new subfolder of the "genome_data" folder named "APA_output".
-2. Open R or Rstudio and run the script "updating_gene_coordinates_based_on_poly_A_location.R".
-This script loads the APA output file (generated using APAtrap) and processes it to update the stop coordinates of each mRNA based on the furthest poly-A site.
-The script outputs a separate BED graph file for each chromosome, storing the updated coordinates of the 3'UTR region for all mRNAs on that chromosome.
-These bedgraph files are stored in a new folder ("./project_data/genome_data/bed_and_fasta_file/utr_with_poly_A_bed_file") where each file has the following name: "3UTR_poly_A_regions_chr[chromosome number]".
-3. Run the script called "get_sequence.sh" from the shell.
-This script takes as input the bed files obtained at the previous step to obtain the DNA sequences corresponding to the 3'UTR region coordinates of each mRNA.
-To run this script:
+2. Updating Gene Coordinates:
+    Run the R script "updating_gene_coordinates_based_on_poly_A_location.R" in R or RStudio.
+    - Input: APAtrap output file ("./project_data/genome_data/APA_output/all_APA_output_chr.txt").
+    - Output: Updated BED files with 3'UTR coordinates, saved in  `./project_data/genome_data/bed_and_fasta_file/utr_with_poly_A_bed_file/`.
+The scripts output multiple BED files based on the position of the corresponding gene of each mRNA on the chromosomes.
+Each file is named: 3UTR_poly_A_regions_chr[chromosome number].
+Obtaining DNA Sequences:

+Execute the shell script get_sequence.sh.
+Input: BED files from Step 2.
+Output: DNA sequences for the 3'UTR regions.
     ```bash
     bash ./MFE_scripts/get_sequence.sh
     ```